zdunseth/open-phytoliths-website/content/en/course/github/further-uses.md

   - Repositories
 ---

+You will learn:
-You will learn how to enable and edit Github pages (websites), how to use link and use repositories with Github, including Zenodo and Open Science Framework and how to use project boards for project management.
+* how to enable and edit Github pages (websites)
+* how to use link and use repositories with Github, including Zenodo and Open Science Framework
+* how to use project boards for project management

 <!--more-->